pragyamahajan25/YOLOv8-fault-classification/README.md

 This project investigates how **image faults (blur)** affect **object detection confidence** in YOLOv8 and develops a **deep learning model** to classify **fault intensity**.

-It was completed as part of the *Studienarbeit* at the **University of Siegen (Chair of Zuverlässigkeit Technischer Systeme & Elektrische Messtechnik)**.
+It was completed as part of the *Studienarbeit* at the **University of Siegen (Chair of Reliability of Technical Systems & Electrical Measurement)**.

 ---